KenKundert/svg_schematic/doc/concepts.rst

 contain the coordinates of the center, north, northeast, east, southeast, south, southwest, west, and northwest corners.
 In addition, *r.p* and *r.n* hold the coordinates of the positive and negative terminals.
-Finally, wires provide the *b* and *e* attributes, which contain the coordinates of their beginning and ending.
+Finally, wires provide the *b*, *m*, and *e* attributes, which contain the coordinates of their beginning, midpoint, and ending.

 Once you place the first component, you then specify the location of the remaining components relative to one that has already been placed.
 To do so, you